karanveerm/quizgen/README.md

 \text{and }
 e = \begin{pmatrix} 0 \\ 0 \\ 4 \end{pmatrix}
 $
+A blank line marks the end of this problem group intro and beginning of the first question.

-This is the first question in the problem group with some latex: $a_3$?
+This is the first question in the problem group with some latex: $a_3$. ?
 * This is an option. :: You can add an explanation for an option after the double colon to explain why it is correct/incorrect.
 * This is another option.
 Observe that explanations are optional.
 *= This option is the correct option since it has an equal to sign.

+Again, a blank line marks the end of the options.
 Here's another question in this problem group with more latex $c$ and $d$?
 * Yes
 *= No